Ssz990220/cuBQL/README.md

-The `BuildConfig` class can be used to influence things like whether the BVH shuld be built with a surface area heuristic (SAH) cost metric (more expensive build, but faster queries for some types of inputs and query operatoins), or how coarse vs fine the BVH should be built (ie, at which point to make a leaf).
+The `BuildConfig` class can be used to influence things like whether the BVH shuld be built with a surface area heuristic (SAH) cost metric (more expensive build, but faster queries for some types of inputs and query operations), or how coarse vs fine the BVH should be built (ie, at which point to make a leaf).

 A few notes: